Shopping for your wedding cake is by far one of the most enjoyable tasks when planning a wedding – but how much does a wedding cake cost?

 The thing about wedding cake prices is that there's a lot of variation depending on the kind of bake you want.
 It's not just about the size, although that does play a part; the style and finish can also affect the cost.
 The experience and location of your cake maker may influence the price, too.

-We’ve spoken to the experts and compiled a complete guide to wedding cake prices, which will help you and your partner feel satisfied that what you’re paying is a fair and reasonable price as well as giving you a few ideas on how you can cut costs along the way.
+Saying that, it is possible to get an idea of what to expect in terms of cost.
+We’ve spoken to the experts and compiled a complete guide to wedding cake prices, which will help you and your partner feel satisfied that what you’re paying is fair and reasonable, whatever your budget.

-Whilst the average spend of a wedding cake is under £300, it’s becoming more and more common for couples to want a wedding cake that stands out and plays centre stage at their wedding reception, but cakes like this come with a cost attached.
+While the average spend of a wedding cake is around £300, it’s becoming more and more common for couples to want a wedding cake that stands out and plays centre stage at their wedding reception - just search for 'wedding cake' on Instagram to see some truly amazing creations!
+However, cakes like these come with a cost attached.

-What Factors Affect the Cost of a Wedding Cake?
+What Factors Affect the Price of a Wedding Cake?

 When purchasing a wedding cake, there are a range of different factors that will determine how much it will cost you.